Satharus/satharus.github.io/_posts/2021-03-19-c_programming.md

 }
 ```

-This doesn't compile as it isn't valid syntax
+This doesn't compile as it isn't valid syntax.
 {:.error}

 ---